Middle Wallop Airfield - History

 The RAF Returns (again)

-Following the departure of the Navy the RAF returned in April 1946 with a squadron who were previously based at Middle Wallop.
-No 164 (Argentine-British) Squadron flew to the airfield with their Spitfire IXs.
-The unit converted to Spitfire LF XVIe in July before disbanding to become 63 Squadron in August, they left in September of the same year.
+Following the departure of the Navy, the RAF returned in April 1946 with a squadron who were previously based at Middle Wallop.
+No. 164 (Argentine-British) Squadron flew to the airfield with their Spitfire IXs.
+The unit converted to Spitfire LF XVIe in July before disbanding to become 63 Squadron in August.
+They left in September of the same year.

-On 3 June 1946, Spitfire IXs of 165 (Ceylon) Squadron flew to the airfield to practice formation flying in preparation for a Victory Day flypast, which took place on the 8th June over London and the Home Counties.
+On 3 June 1946, Spitfire IXs of No. 165 (Ceylon) Squadron flew to the airfield to practice formation flying in preparation for a Victory Day flypast, which took place on the 8 June over London and the Home Counties.
 They returned briefly in July 1946 to take part in an exercise named Ramrod 25.

-On 3 June 1946, Spitfire IXs of 165 (Ceylon) Squadron flew to the airfield to practice formation flying in preparation for a Victory Day flypast, which took place on the 8th June over London and the Home Counties.
+On 3 June 1946, Spitfire IXs of No. 165 (Ceylon) Squadron flew to the airfield to practice formation flying in preparation for a Victory Day flypast, which took place on the 8 June over London and the Home Counties.
 They returned briefly in July 1946 to take part in an exercise named Ramrod 25.

 Fighter Controller training also came to Middle Wallop with the Fighter Command Control and Reporting School moving in during January 1948.

-Flying Spitfire LF XVI and Oxford aircraft, the unit became 288 Squadron with conversion onto Boulton Paul Balliol T.2s in May 1953.
-In March 1954 the first steps were taken into the area of aviation that Middle Wallop is best known for today, helicopters. |
+Flying Spitfire LF XVI and Oxford aircraft, the unit became No. 288 Squadron with conversion onto Boulton Paul Balliol T.2s in May 1953.
+In March 1954, the first steps were taken into the area of aviation that Middle Wallop is best known for today, helicopters. |

 The Army Air Corps

 Rotary wing flying came to Middle Wallop with the Helicopter Development Flight (CFS) forming in March 1954 with Westland Dragonfly aircraft.
 The Joint Experimental Helicopter Unit formed a year later.
-On 1 September 1957 the Army Air Corps (AAC) was formed with the airfield officially transferred to the army on 1 October 1958.
+On 1 September 1957, the Army Air Corps (AAC) was created with the airfield officially transferred to the army on 1 October 1958.
 The AAC was formed by merging Air Observation Post Squadrons and Light Liaison Flights.

 Throughout the 1960s and 70s helicopter design progressed and many varied types were seen at Middle Wallop. including - (all photos - Richard Hall)